Fellowships Program FAQ

 Do you offer flexible scheduling for short-term fellowships?

 Yes.
 We recognize that it is a challenge for some scholars to spend four consecutive weeks in the Philadelphia area.
 It is not necessary to begin a short-term fellowship at the beginning of a calendar month.
 Short-term fellows may divide their four-week residency into multiple visits.
 We also offer the option to complete the fourth week remotely.
-Our fellowships manager will confer with you about these scheduling options.
+If you are awarded a fellowship, we will confer with you about these scheduling options.

 I am not a US citizen.
 Am I eligible for a fellowship?